 Alan D. Horn - Mr. Horn's principal occupation is as President and Chief Executive Officer of Rogers Telecommunications Limited.
-Prior to December 2017, Mr. Horn also served as Chair of Rogers Communications Inc. (a telecommunications company) and interim President and Chief Executive Officer of Rogers Communications Inc. from October 2016 to April 2017.
-Mr. Horn is also a board member of Fairfax Financial Holdings Limited and Fairfax India Holdings Corporation.
-He is a chartered accountant, and holds a B.Sc. with first class honours in mathematics from the University of Aberdeen, Scotland.
+From 2006 to December 2017, Mr. Horn also served as Chair of Rogers Communications Inc. (a telecommunications company) and interim President and Chief Executive Officer of Rogers Communications from October 2016 to April 2017.
+Mr. Horn is also a board member of Rogers Communications Inc., Fairfax India Holdings Corporation and Trilogy International Partners Inc. He is a chartered accountant, and holds a B.Sc. with first class honours in mathematics from the University of Aberdeen, Scotland.
 Mr. Horn served as Vice President Finance and Chief Financial Officer of Rogers Communications Inc. from 1996 to 2006 and was President and Chief Operating Officer of Rogers Telecommunications Limited from 1990 to 1996.
 He brings to the board his strategic, administrative and financial skills in the context of a large, publicly traded company.
-Mr. Horn returns to the board, having previously served as a director of the Company from May 8, 2008 to May 9, 2017.
+Mr. Horn was previously a director of the Company from May 8, 2008 to May 9, 2017.